carlosiglezb/bumpybot/README.md

 ## Robot Bootup
-Turn on the swiches for Battery, Logic, and Motor.
+Turn on the switches for Battery, Logic, and Motor.
 If the local computer is not turned on, manually boot up the computer.
 Set up your network settings to connect to the robot.

-For wireless connection, make sure to conenct your remote computer to the hcrlab2 wireless network.
+For a wireless connection, make sure to connect your remote computer to the hcrlab2 wireless network.
 You may access the BumpyBot computer by `ssh hcrl-bumpybot@192.168.52.35`

 ## Robot Connection
 You can access the BumpyBot computer through SSH either from ethernet or WiFi.

 ### Ethernet Connection
-For ethernet connection, you need to confguire your IPv4 addressess to be in the same subnet as the robot.
+For an ethernet connection, you need to confirm your IPv4 addresses to be in the same subnet as the robot.

 ### Wireless Connection: bumpybot WiFi (Default)